Tax Season 2020: Coronavirus Deferred Filing Frequently Asked Questions

 Question: Can I wait with contributions to the IRA or Roth IRA?

 Answer: Yes, you can.

-“Since the deadline for filing federal income tax returns has been postponed to July 15, the deadline for making contributions to your IRA for 2019 is also extended until July 15, 2020, ”the IRS said.
+“Since the deadline for filing federal income tax returns has been postponed to July 15, the deadline for making contributions to your IRA for 2019 has also been extended until July 15, 2020, ”the IRS said.

 Question: Can I file my tax return now?

 Answer: Yes.
-Many tax services work.
-Your accountant probably works remotely.
-Some H&R Block offices remain open, but many of them mainly use drop-off services (collect your documents, find a suitable office and just leave documents at the registration desk - service representatives will pick them up from there, it says the official website).
+Many tax offices are working.
+Your accountant is probably working remotely.
+Some H&R Block offices remain open, but many of them mainly use drop-off services (collect your documents, find a suitable office and just leave the documents at the front desk - service representatives will pick them up from there, it is said on the official website).

 Although the federal income tax deadline has been extended by 90 days, people still want to receive refunds as soon as possible.
 Those who are faced with layoffs, shortened working hours and lost jobs in the field of giganomics need to file a tax return of 2019 in order to receive a tax refund in the near future.

-“Despite the fact that due to the coronavirus pandemic, tax day will come July 15th, the IRS is still accepting tax returns and processing returns,” said Susan Waldron, spokeswoman for H&R Block.
-“Refunds are vital to millions of families now, more important than ever.”
+“Although tax day comes on July 15 due to the coronavirus pandemic, the IRS is still accepting tax returns and processing refunds,” said Susan Waldron, spokeswoman for H&R Block.
+"Refunds are vital for millions of families now, more important than ever."